 Going to the doctor is always a good place to start.
 Make sure that you've had a full physical so that you will have greater peace of mind about your health.
 Try to stay away from panic attack medications, however - most cause severe fatigue and other symptoms that make them less than ideal for daily use.

 Start exercising as well.
-Exercise is a known stress cure - one of the most effective ways to relieve your daily anxiety.
+Exercise is a known cure for stress - one of the most effective ways to relieve your daily anxiety.
 It's also a healthy way to retrain your breathing.
 When you run, your body breathes as efficiently as possible, and this can help your body re-learn to breathe correctly.